georgetegral/ensuring-quality-releases/README.md

 We can query it in the Logs section of Log Analytics Workspace by writing ```SeleniumTestLogs_CL```

 ![Custom Selenium Logs](images/seleniumlogs3.PNG)

+## Future Work
+- We could cause errors or other scenarios for the AppService/VM and demonstrate those behaviors in the test suites as well as in Azure Monitor and Log Analytics.
+- We could create a VM Scale Set in Terraform and complete each of the steps with the VM Scale set.

 ## References
 - [Udacity Project Starter Files](https://video.udacity-data.com/topher/2020/June/5ed815bf_project-starter-resources/project-starter-resources.zip)